 Wooburn Singers was founded in 1967 by the late Richard Hickox, and has earned a reputation as one of the UK’s leading amateur mixed voice choirs.
 The choir has some 60 singers and covers a wide and varied repertoire, giving four or five concerts a year in the South Buckinghamshire area, and has also sung in London’s major concert halls and in other European cities.
 A foreign tour is undertaken every other year; recent destinations have included Bavaria, St Petersburg and Tallinn, Malta, and Segovia (Spain).
 The choir also hosts Come & Sing days twice a year, open to all choral singers, at which a major work of the choral repertoire is studied in depth, before being performed for families and friends.
-There is also a good social programme.

 Recording credits include Berlioz’s Te Deum under Abbado, Langlais’ Salve Regina and Burgon’s Requiem, and a compilation of Music for the Last Night of the Proms with the RPO and Sir Charles Groves which was a best seller at the time of its release.
 The choir has also published its own CDs of recent concert recordings: for details see here.

 The choir celebrated its 50th anniversary in May 2017 with a special concert featuring music from the choir’s extensive repertoire.
 In recent years, the choir has given a number of first performances: Gabriel Jackson’s Three Prayers and a Vision of Light in 2013, Colin Riley’s Roads Shining Like River Up Hill After Rain in 2017 and Neil Brand’s Say not the Struggle nought Availeth.